-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Technology is available to aid Independence.
-Resources are available in all class-rooms containing which promote independence Students have access to : visual timetables using widget symbols resources to support learning Where teaching assistants are in the classroom they facilitate independence.
-Students have personalised equipment to help them to learn, such as talking tins, overlays, and timers Teaching assistants working one-to- one with students encourage them to be specific about what they need help with, along with asking them what they have done already to find the help for themselves.
-Additional support is shared to build resilience in the young person, so that they have self-coping strategies when and if the teaching assistant is absent Personalised task boards and resources are in place to support independence.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Technology is available to aid Independence.
+Resources are available in all Where emotionally available adults are in the classroom they facilitate independence.
+Adults working one-to- one with students encourage them to be specific about what they need help classrooms containing which promote independence Students have access to: - visual timetables using widget symbols - resources to support learning Students have personalised equipment to help them to learn, such as talking tins, overlays, and timers with, along with asking them what they have done already to find the help for themselves. • Additional support is shared to build resilience in the young person, so that they have self-coping strategies when and if the teaching assistant is absent • Personalised task boards and resources are in place to support independence.